 Table 2 is intended to aid in telecommunications system design.
 The requirements of a specific application take precedence over the general recommendation of this table.
 For RAS, communication delays are based on the system studies and the overall requirements of the system.
 Reasonable efforts should be made to minimize communications delay.
 For Level 4 applications, consideration should be given to a design that is fail-safe (e.g., the line will trip upon loss of communications).
-Referring to Figure 5, protection system max end-to-end delay comprised of H, Communications Component Max End to End Delay defined by C+D, the relay message serialization time, E, and Relaying Component Max End to End Delay as B+F+G.Availability/Outage Reference Table
+Referring to Figure 5, protection system max end-to-end delay comprised of H, Communications Component Max End to End Delay defined by C+D, the relay message serialization time, E, and Relaying Component Max End to End Delay as B+F+G.

+Figure 9: Level 1 Example

+Availability/Outage Reference Table

-The table below relates availability values found in Table 2 to the corresponding outage time.
+Table 3 shows availability values found in Table 2 with the corresponding outage time.

-Table 3 - Availability vs. Outage Time
+Table 3: Availability vs. Outage Time